prepared911/full-stack-take-home/README.md

 - You can test the graphql operations by visiting `/graphiql`.
 You can use tools like [GraphiQL](https://github.com/graphql/graphiql) or [Postman](https://www.postman.com/), or `cURL`

-The console has been set up with [Apollo Client](https://www.apollographql.com/docs/react) and [Material UI](https://mui.com/material-ui/getting-started/usage/) and [React Router](https://reactrouter.com/en/main).
+The console has been set up with [`graphql-ruby`](https://graphql-ruby.org/), [] [Apollo Client](https://www.apollographql.com/docs/react), [Material UI](https://mui.com/material-ui/getting-started/usage/) and [React Router](https://reactrouter.com/en/main).

-- All GraphQL operations are defined in `console/src/graphql/operations` with `.graphql` files

-- You can run `yarn codegen` to generate TypeScript types and React hooks for GraphQL operations

 ## Assignment

+### Gotchas

+Before you get started, here are a few things to remember:

+- This project uses `GraphQL` and it set up to automatically generate TS types and functions from `.graphql` files

+  - - All GraphQL operations are defined in `console/src/graphql/operations` with `.graphql` files

+  - If you create a new `.graphql` file, remember to run `yarn codegen`!

 ### Part 1 - Updating Chatroom Descriptions